Jeanine Tesori: Early life and education

 Tesori saw her first Off-Broadway production, Godspell at the Promenade, when she was fourteen.
 She said of the experience that she felt the sense of "I'm someplace where there's something happening, and I don't want to be anywhere else."
+She worked at Stagedoor Manor, a performing arts summer camp.

 She attended Paul D. Schreiber High School in Port Washington, New York.
-She is a graduate of Barnard College, where she initially was pre-med but changed her major to music.
+She is a graduate of Barnard College of Columbia University, where she initially was pre-med but changed her major to music.